wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 Let's add to our project a test to see if "Hello World!" really is displayed.
-We'll do this by adding an android emulator to our wercker environment and run some instrument tests.
+We'll do this by adding an android emulator to our wercker environment and run some tests using android's instrumentation framework on an emulated android environment.

-We need to update our project so we can access the TextView in our mainActivity.
-For this we need to open `activity_main.xml` and add an android:id attribute with the value: "@+id/introText" to the textview element in `activity_main.xml`.
+To make this possible, we need to update our project so we can access the TextView in our mainActivity.
+We need to modify the `activity_main.xml` and add an android:id attribute with the value: "@+id/introText" to the textview element in `activity_main.xml`.

 ``` xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"